 The Basic Skills Division offers literacy classes for adults 16 years of age or older, who wish to begin, continue, or expand their educational skills: All classes are free and are offered at convenient times and locations.
 Anyone under 18 years of age must have school and parental release forms.
-See page 51 for more details.
+See Extended Services-Continuing Education Department for further details.